A mortgage for residential landlords

 But if you invest in real estate — perhaps as a residential landlord — you may find a blanket mortgage (a.k.a. “blanket loan”) very useful to your business.
-So read on to discover more.Verify your new rate (Feb 17th, 2018)
+Here’s what you should know.Check today's mortgage rates.
+Start here

 What is a blanket mortgage?

-One of these mortgages' most attractive features is their lack of a “due on sale” clause.
-That means the blanket loan will survive the sale of one or more of the properties on which it is secured.
-You have to pay back ("retire") the portion of the mortgage that the sold property represents.
-But you don't have to refinance the whole loan.
+A key feature of the blanket mortgages is its lack of a “due on sale” clause.
+This means the blanket loan will survive the sale of one or more of the rental properties by which it is secured.

-Indeed, you may be able to negotiate a mortgage that lets you sell, buy or substitute properties with the minimum of fuss and expense.
+Indeed, you may be able to negotiate a mortgage that lets you sell, buy, or substitute properties in your real estate portfolio with minimal fuss and expense.

 Advantages of blanket loans

-But the same benefit applies to residential landlords.
-You might own 12 homes and spread their financing across just one or two mortgages.
-Here are some of the benefits that could deliver:
+The same benefit applies to residential landlords.
+You might own 12 rental properties and spread their financing across just one or two mortgage loans.

 And buying and selling units might be possible with only minor tweaks to your existing blanket mortgage.

 But that’s not all.
-Imagine the savings you’d make in closing costs, both for the original mortgages and any refinancings.
+Imagine the savings you’d make in closing costs, both for the original mortgages and any time you refinance the loan.

-Indeed, refinancing itself from multiple loans to just one blanket mortgage could provide savings on monthly payments.
-Though that would depend on the rates you’re currently paying and the new one available to you.
+Refinancing from multiple loans to just one blanket mortgage could also provide savings on monthly payments, which could grow your cash flow.
+Though your savings would depend on the interest rates you’re currently paying and the new rate available to you.

 More cash out

-And, of course, combining all the equity you have across your portfolio might help expand your business.
-Because it could let you maximize the amount you receive in a cash-out refinancing.
+Combining all the equity you have across your portfolio might help expand your business.
+Because it could let you maximize the amount you receive in a cash-out refinance.

-Better yet, you’d pay closing costs on just one refinance transaction.
+Better yet, you’d pay closing costs on just one cash-out refi transaction.

-Many private landlords eventually come to a common obstacle: they’re only allowed so many mortgages at one time.
+Many private real estate investors eventually come to a common obstacle: they’re allowed only so many single mortgages at one time.
 That cap can be a real barrier to expansion.

-Of course, there are work-arounds.
-Most commonly, landlords set up companies so that each has a small number of mortgages.
+Of course, there are workarounds.
+Most commonly, landlords set up separate companies so that each company holds a small number of home loans.

 Someone with one $2,400,000 blanket mortgage owes the same amount.
-But she may receive V.I.P. treatment.
+But they may receive V.I.P. treatment.

-And she can use her high-roller status to leverage preferential loan terms and negotiate her own customized deal.
+And they can use their high-roller status to leverage preferential loan terms and negotiate their own customized deal.

 Drawbacks of blanket loans

 As with most things in life, for every advantage, there’s a disadvantage.
-Here are some that come with a blanket mortgage:
+Here are some drawbacks that come with a blanket mortgage.

-The more eggs you have in one basket, the greater your risk.
-Because, if your business gets into trouble, you won’t be defaulting on one or two small mortgages.
-You could face foreclosure on all the rental units within your blanket mortgage.
+If your business gets into trouble, you won’t be defaulting on one or two small mortgages.
+You could face foreclosure on all the rental units within your blanket mortgage at the same time.